fChristenson/metrics-driven-development/src/libs/services/MetricsService/slo/create_product/readme.md

 ## Budget

-The 95th percentile should be < 20 seconds.
+The average time it takes to create a product should be < 20 seconds.